Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Appendix C Topological Data Analysis

-Figure \ref{fig:mapper_proc} illustrates this procedure with an example.
-Let us start with data $X$ given by the points in two-dimensional space.
-Our goal is to obtain a simplified representation of $X$ while preserving its topological features, such as holes and branches.
-In step 1, we project $X$ onto the horizontal axis (i.e., $d=1$).
+Figure \ref{fig:mapper_proc} illustrates the Mapper procedure with a simple example.
+Let us start with data $L$ given by the points in two-dimensional space.
+Our goal is to obtain a simplified representation of $L$ while preserving its topological features, such as holes and branches.
+In step 1, we project $L$ onto the horizontal axis (i.e., $d=1$).
 This operation reduces the dimensionality of the data by eliminating the second dimension (i.e., information on the vertical axis in this case).
-In step 2, we cover these points on the horizontal axis by four equal-sized intervals (i.e., cover elements) $C_1, C_2, C_3$, and $C_4$ (i.e., $J=4$) with overlaps.\footnote{The degree of overlap is approximately 20\% in the pictured example.
-The analyst can alter it (see section 2.3).} In step 3, we look at each interval $C_j$, and cluster adjacent points \textit{in the original data space} with two dimensions.
+In step 2, we cover these points on the horizontal axis by four equal-sized intervals (i.e., cover elements) $C_1, C_2, C_3$, and $C_4$ (i.e., $J=4$) with overlaps.\footnote{The degree of overlap is approximately 20\% in the pictured example.} In step 3, we look at each interval $C_j$, and cluster adjacent points \textit{in the original data space} with two dimensions.
 In step 4, we represent these clusters by nodes, and connect them with edges whenever adjacent clusters share the same points within their overlapping regions.

-The resulting graph is much simpler than the original data and amenable to graph-theoretic analyses, but it still preserves the ``global structure'' of $X$ (i.e., topological features that span multiple local regions, such as loops and long branches/flares).
+The resulting graph is much simpler than the original data and amenable to graph-theoretic analyses, but it still preserves the ``global structure'' of $L$ (i.e., topological features that span multiple local regions, such as loops and long branches/flares).
 By contrast, using conventional techniques for dimensionality reduction alone would be similar to performing only step 1.
 Likewise, directly performing clustering in the original data would be the same as skipping steps 1 and 2, which would probably generate a single big cluster for the entire data in this case.
 Neither approach would be able to recover the \textit{shape} of the data (i.e., a collection of global structures).
 For this particular example, the usefulness of the Mapper graph is limited, as the original data itself is only two-dimensional and can be readily visualized.
 However, for more complicated high-dimensional data, a simplified graph representation offers a helpful visual aid.